ROOPAUS/Deep-Learning/README.md

 - Hyperbolic Tangent Function : Similar to sigmoid function, but has range from -1 to 1

+#### Is softmax an activation function?

+- No, softmax is not exactly an activation function, but it almost serves the same purpose.

+- Softmax layer comes at the end of the classification network.
+The output values from the output neurons are output scores which are not probabilities.
+These scores are infact negative logarithm of likelihoods.
+Inorder to convert these scores to probabilities, the softmax layer is used ( i.e squishing the dynamic range from 0 to 1).

 #### In case of error:

 - Error in the output is back propagated through the network and weights are adjusted to minimize the error rate.
 This is calculated by a cost function